trazfr/alarm/README.md

 ## Compile

-There are several environment variables to build:
+There are several environment variables to build/install:

 - `DEBUG` change the build flags.
 It can have several values:
   - `0`: turn on compilation optimizations + meant to be used with `make install` (default).
 You will have to update the generated configuration file by hand to be able to use it without install